 The cloudy eye is a very common disease among aquarium fish that can lead them even to death.
-Let’s talk about what is cloudy eye, what are the causes it, and how to cure cloudy eye disease.
+Let’s talk about what cloudy eye is, what the causes are, and how to cure cloudy eye disease.

 What is the Cloudy Eye of Aquarium Fish?